TPL file structure

 The escape character for strings is the backslash "\".
 A backslash preceding a quote prevents it from terminating a string.

-Strings can be "qualified" by prefixing them with a single identifier.
+Strings may be "qualified" by prefixing them with a single identifier.
 The supported identifiers are:

 - No qualifier – characters prefixed with backslashes are converted to special characters using the same rules as Python unicode strings, as shown in String Escape Characters.
 String interpolation using